nccgroup/kube-auto-analyzer/README.md

  - Add check for kubelet API being available unauthenticated (can we just do that from the command line switches..)
  - Add check on authorization modes explicitly
  - Add a JSON reporting option for inclusion in automated processes.
+ - Getting to the point where it would be worth some re-factoring to reduce duplication.  specifically abstract common routines like container creation, consistency in variable useetc.